Children's (Pediatric) Ultrasound - Abdomen

 Doppler sonography is performed using the same transducer.

-An ultrasound examination is usually completed within 30 minutes.
+An ultrasound exam is usually completed within 30 minutes.

 What will my child experience during and after the procedure?

-Your child will lie on his or her back on an examining table.
-The radiologist or sonographer will spread warm gel on the skin, then press and move the transducer firmly against the abdomen, moving it back and forth until the desired images are captured.
-There may be minimal discomfort from pressure as the transducer is pressed against the area being examined.
+Your child will lie face-up on an examining table.
+The technologist or radiologist may ask the patient to roll side to side or maintain a prone position for some portion of the exam.
+The radiologist or technologist will spread warm gel on the skin, then press and move the transducer firmly against the abdomen.
+The transducer will be moved back and forth until the desired images are captured.
+There may be slight discomfort from pressure as the transducer is pressed against the area being examined.

-If scanning is performed over an area of tenderness, your child may feel pressure or minor pain from the procedure.
+If the area being scanned is tender, your child may feel pressure or minor pain.

 If a Doppler ultrasound study is performed, your child may actually hear pulse-like sounds that change in pitch as the blood flow is monitored and measured.

-Once the imaging is complete, the gel will be wiped off your child's skin.
+Once the exam is complete, the gel will be wiped off your child's skin.

-After an ultrasound exam, children should be able to resume their normal activities.
+After the exam, children should be able to resume their normal activities.

 Who interprets the results and how do we get them?